ucsb-cs48-s20/project-s2-t1-care-storybook/team/RETROS.md

-# Retro 05/04/20
+# Retro 05/11/20

 - Led by: Julian Wong
-- Present: name1, name2, ... , nameN
+- Present: Lina Zeng, Leron Reznikov, Cindy Zhao, Misha Obukhov
-- Absent: name1, name2, ...
+- Absent: none

 ## Action item

-- a goal: identify something the team wants to get better at
+- a goal: be more consistent on the Kanban board such as creating new entries into the kanban board and assigning them to members
-- a change: identify one thing that the team will change about how it works together
+- a change: start going to the office hours as a team
-- a measurement: identify at least one way to measure whether the change helped the team acheive the goal, or move closer to it.
+- a measurement: being able to not have to fix the Kanban board at random time intervals and see how many office hours we all go together to

 ## Brief description of how retro went